bbc/tams/docs/adr/decisions/0011-random-storage-object-ids.md

 * Bad, because media is not always be ideally segmented at a fixed rate, e.g. variable size GOPs
 * Bad, because the clients and applications are likely better placed to decide on segment lengths to balance throughput and latency

-### Option 3: Each request returns new object IDs and doesn't prescribed storage segments
+### Option 3: Each request returns new object IDs and doesn't prescribe storage segments

 This option removes the segmentation layout and essentially just provides a list of unique object IDs and PUT URLs on each request to the storage endpoint.